gazzdingo/wizard/e2e-tests/README.md

 - `modifyFile` - Modifies a file in the test project.

 - `checkFileExists` - Checks if a file exists in the test project.
-- `checkPackageJson` - Checks if the `@sentry/[integration]` package exists in the dependencies of the test project's `package.json`.
+- `checkPackageJson` - Checks if the package package exists in the dependencies of the test project's `package.json`.
-- `checkSentryCliConfig` - Checks if the `.sentryclirc` file contains the Sentry auth token.
-- `checkEnvBuildPlugin` - Cheks if `.env.sentry-build-plugin` contains the Sentry auth token.

 - `checkIfBuilds` - Checks if the test project builds successfully.
 - `checkIfRunsOnDevMode` - Checks if the test project runs on dev mode successfully.
 - `checkIfRunsOnProdMode` - Checks if the test project runs on prod mode successfully.

-- `checkIfFlutterBuilds` - Checks if the Flutter (Web) test project builds successfully.
-- `checkSentryProperties` - Checks if the Flutter `sentry.properties` file contains the auth token

 #### `WizardTestEnv`